VeraShi17/ApplyTrackify/README.md

   hash: // a password hash,
   email: "user@example.com", // user email
-  graduateProgramTrackerLists: // an array of references to Graduate Program Tracker List documents
+  graduateProgramTrackerLists: // an array of references to Graduate Program Tracker List documents }
-  jobTrackerLists: // an array of references to Job Tracker List documents }
 ```
 An Example Graduate Program Tracker List: